-Regenerative ag. creates carbon sinks; turning farms into healthy ecosystems that sequester carbon with vibrant plant life, while also producing crops for food.
+Regenerative agriculture creates carbon sinks; turning farms into healthy ecosystems that sequester carbon with plentiful plant life, while also producing crops for food.

 Regenerative agricultural practices include:

-Cover crops, no-till farming, crop rotation, organic soil fertility, and polyculture (vs. monoculture) - are all a few agricultural practices that also increase soil health.
+Cover crops, no-till farming, crop rotation, organic soil fertility, and polyculture - are a few agricultural practices that serve to increase soil health.

 Cover crops refer to a variety of crops grown on farmland during off-seasons in order to maintain soil health.

-Examples of cover crops include buckwheat, alfalfa, annual cereals (rye, wheat, barley, oats), clovers, winter peas, cowpeas, turnips, radish, forage grasses such as ryegrass, and warm-season grasses such as sorghum-sudan grass.
+Examples of cover crops include buckwheat, alfalfa, cool-season cereals (rye, winter wheat, barley, oats), clovers, winter peas, cowpeas, turnips, radish, and forage grasses such as ryegrass and sorghum.

 Polyculture is the practice of introducing and maintaining multiple species of crops and plants on farmland.
 Polyculture involves the consistent year-round farming practice of creating diverse crop and farmland plant species.